codesandbox/codesandboxer/CONTRIBUTING.md

 If you are trying to observe changes across linked packages, you will need to make sure they are built.

-`yarn build` builds all packages. `yarn dev:csb` runs the build script for `codesandboxer` and watches it for changes. `yarn dev:rcsb` runs the build script for `react-codesandboxer` and watches it for changes.
+`pnpm run build` builds all packages. `pnpm run dev:csb` runs the build script for `codesandboxer` and watches it for changes. `pnpm run dev:rcsb` runs the build script for `react-codesandboxer` and watches it for changes.

 The other packages do not need to be built.